-Now after the Sabbath, toward the dawn of the first day of the week, Mary Magdalene and the other Mary went to see the tomb.
-2 And behold, there was a great earthquake, for an angel of the Lord descended from heaven and came and rolled back the stone and sat on it.
-3 His appearance was like lightning, and his clothing white as snow.
-4 And for fear of him the guards trembled and became like dead men.
-5 But the angel said to the women, "Do not be afraid, for I know that you seek Jesus who was crucified.
-6 He is not here, for he has risen, as he said.
-Come, see the place where he[a] lay.
-7 Then go quickly and tell his disciples that he has risen from the dead, and behold, he is going before you to Galilee; there you will see him.
-See, I have told you."
-8 So they departed quickly from the tomb with fear and great joy, and ran to tell his disciples.
-9 And behold, Jesus met them and said, "Greetings!"
-And they came up and took hold of his feet and worshiped him.
-10 Then Jesus said to them, "Do not be afraid; go and tell my brothers to go to Galilee, and there they will see me."
+After the Sabbath, at dawn on the first day of the week, Mary Magdalene and the other Mary went to look at the tomb.
+2 There was a violent earthquake, for an angel of the Lord came down from heaven and, going to the tomb, rolled back the stone and sat on it.
+3 His appearance was like lightning, and his clothes were white as snow.
+4 The guards were so afraid of him that they shook and became like dead men.
+5 The angel said to the women, "Do not be afraid, for I know that you are looking for Jesus, who was crucified.
+6 He is not here; he has risen, just as he said.
+Come and see the place where he lay.
+7 Then go quickly and tell his disciples: 'He has risen from the dead and is going ahead of you into Galilee.
+There you will see him.'
+Now I have told you."
+8 So the women hurried away from the tomb, afraid yet filled with joy, and ran to tell his disciples.
+9 Suddenly Jesus met them.
+"Greetings," he said.
+They came to him, clasped his feet and worshiped him.
+10 Then Jesus said to them, "Do not be afraid.
+Go and tell my brothers to go to Galilee; there they will see me."

 28:1 first day of the week.
+See note on Lk 24:1.
+(CSB)

 Early Sunday morning.
 (TLSB)

 Mary Magdalene.
 From the village of Magdala.
-Mary was present at the crucifixion, witnessed Jesus' burial, and helped anoint His body.
-(TLSB)
+Mary was present at the crucifixion, witnessed Jesus' burial, and helped anoint His body (TLSB)